Energy methods derive some sort of system energy

 or Neumann boundary conditions, or mixed boundary boundary conditions

-where and have the same sign.
+have the same sign.
 For those the final two terms

 cannot by negative.
 So the first term cannot be positive.
 So the